aig-hagen/aig_graph_component/README.md

 For a quick start, simply run the referenced index file.

-You can use the UI to build your graph or programmatically interact with it via the browser console or with a script.
+You can use the GUI to build your graph or programmatically interact with it via the browser console or with a script.
-### UI
+### GUI
 *TODO (งツ)ว*
 ### API
 #### Preparation